 A considerable amount of engineering effort was expended on the Hustler's landing gear, which perched the aircraft about 2.75 meters (9 feet) off the ground with the weapons pod removed.
 The steerable nose gear had twin wheels and a vertical travel of about 38 centimeters (15 inches).
 Each of the main gear had a total of eight wheels, with four mounted on two axles, with a vertical travel of about 43 centimeters (17 inches).
 All three gear assemblies retracted backward.

-A state-of-the-art avionics suite was included.
+The B-58 featured a state-of-the-art avionics suite.
 A Raytheon targeting radar was fitted in the nose, and the pilot was assisted by an autopilot that provided a "watchdog" capability, preventing the pilot from taking maneuvers that would be dangerous in supersonic flight.
 The bombardier-navigator, in the second seat, used a Sperry-Rand AN/ASQ-42V electronic navigation system, featuring a KS-39 astro-tracker and an AN/APN-113 Doppler navigation radar.
-The AN/ASQ-42V was highly capable and accurate, though since it was built with 1950s technology it weighed about 550 kilograms (1,200 pounds).
-Today a system with better capabilities could be built in less than a tenth that size.
+The AN/ASQ-42V was highly capable and accurate, though since it was built with 1950s technology, it weighed about 550 kilograms (1,200 pounds).
+Today, a system with better capabilities could be built in less than a tenth that size.

 The DSO sat in the third seat.
 He controlled a powerful electronic countermeasures (ECM) system to blind enemy radars, including an AN/ALQ-16 active jammer and an AN/ALE-16 chaff dispenser.
 If an enemy fighter still managed to get on the Hustler's tail -- an unlikely event, since the aircraft moved very fast at altitudes above the ceilings of most contemporary fighters -- the DSO could direct the Vulcan cannon in the tail "stinger" via a radarscope to engage the fighter.
 Incidentally, the Hustler also featured a warning system to provide voice alerts, using comments recorded in a female voice on the notion that the male crew would pay more attention to it; the voice system was called "Sexy Sally".